-Continuing to street do Carmo you can take tram 22 which stop right in front of the Church Our Lady do Carmo.
-The last stop of this tram is the Batalha square where is the church of San Ildefonso.
+Continuing to street do Carmo, you can take tram 22, which stops right in front of the Church Our Lady do Carmo.
+The last stop of this tram is the Batalha square where the church of San Ildefonso is located.
 It is worth seeing its facade covered with the typical blue tiles that I have already told you.

 Mercado do Bolhao

-This visit is not a visit to buy anything, but to know one of the most lively points of Porto.
-Watch the schedules, open from Monday to Saturday, and on Sundays it closes.
+This visit is not a visit to buy anything, but to know one of the liveliest points of Porto.
+Watch the schedules, it is open from Monday to Saturday, and closes on Sundays.
 From Monday to Friday it closes at 17:00 and on Saturdays it closes at 13:00.

 This market is one of most visited in Porto and has been operating for 100 years.
 In fact, it began in 1914.
 The truth is that the building is old, but it is a representative place of life in Porto and is an emblematic building.

-In the whole of the northern part of Portugal and of course in Porto, one of the products that you will see in all fishmongers is the cod in salting and of course, in this market you will get tired of seeing it.
+In the whole of the northern part of Portugal and of course in Porto, one of the products that you will see in all fishmongers is the cod in salt and, of course, in this market you will get tired of seeing it.
 Although, you will also see shops of meat, flowers, fruit, perfumes…

 When you leave the market, you can go down on Rua Formosa and you get to the avenue of the Allies.
 You were taking a night walk yesterday.
 Walk along the avenue, pass Freedom Square and leave on the left side the Sao Bento station and the Don Alfonso Henriques Avenue, you’ll arrive at the Cathedral (La Sé) of Porto.